jgonza25/React_Progressive_Learning/README.md

-# 👨‍🏫 React Progressive Learning – Teach As You Build
+# 👨‍🏫 React Progressive Learning

 Welcome to **React Progressive Learning**, where I teach and build at the same time.
 This project is designed not just to show what I’m learning in React — but to help **you** learn right alongside me!